tcocca/protomultiselect/README.md

   - Pressing tab with the autocomplete open will now cause the selected value to be inserted (like enter).

 ### 0.11b (garrytan branch)
-  - Added onRemoveElem that actually returns the value instead of the element (more useful for dynamic add/remove)
+  - Added onUserAdd / onUserRemove (more useful for dynamic add/remove), returns sensible/useful info on what is added/removed, does not include pre-loaded elements.